ashish27m/code-assignment/README.md

    new Dog, Cat or Rooster - then we could consider passing a sound to the parrot while instantiating it (with constructor) or making the sound as a static variable in the classes and accessing it when creating a Parrot class.

+B)
-5. In addition to the birds, can you model a fish?
+1. In addition to the birds, can you model a fish?
     * Fishes don’t sing
     * Fishes don’t walk
     * Fishes can swim
     > - Created a new interface Swimmable
     > - Created a Fish class with unit tests.

+2. Can you specialize the fish as a Shark and as a Clownfish?
+   * Sharks are large and grey
+   * Clownfish are small and colourful (orange)
+   * Clownfish make jokes
+   * Sharks eat other fish
+   > - Implemented Shark and Clownfish class as a sub-class of Fish.
+   > - Implemented unit tests.